 Seventy-five years ago, our campus laid the groundwork to heat our buildings with steam.
-This steam is generated at our Central Heating and Cooling plant by heating water to above boiling temperatures with natural gas, and delivered to individual buildings via a maze of pipes.
+This steam is generated at our Central Heating and Cooling Plant by heating water with natural gas, and delivered to individual buildings via a maze of pipes.

 We chose to move toward a more sustainable future and away from fossil fuel use, a seemingly easy choice, but actually implementing this shift is anything but.
 It’s going to get messy, but it’s worth it.